 Today he’s an Olympic medallist, but Joel didn’t always feel destined for success.

 Joel moved with his (now) wife and one-year-old son to Loughborough when he was 20 to start training to compete in athletics.
-The couple were on employment benefits at the time and Joel felt this was “last chance saloon” for his athletic ambitions.
+The couple were on employment benefits at the time and Joel felt this was a “last chance saloon” for his athletic ambitions.

 “Some kids are superstars from an early age,” Joel says, “But I didn’t have that luxury.
 I wasn’t really sure how good I actually was until I started training.”